Cambridge North railway station: Facilities

 The original design for the station was submitted by Atkins; this was revised by Network Rail when it became the principal contractor.
 Network Rail updated the car park's design to maximise its potential as a park and ride facility.

 The facilities comprise a 450 m2 station building comprising a passenger waiting area, toilets, ticket office, retail and amenity space, and staff accommodation.
 An overbridge links the building with two 254 m platforms capable of accommodating 12-car trains.
 The easternmost platform faces the up line of the Fen Line, while the second platform is an island platform with the down Fen Line on one side and a south-facing bay platform on the other.
 Two relaid freight lines for Lafarge run next to the bay platform.

 Interchange facilities are provided in the form of a 450-space car park, a cycle space for 1,000 bikes, new pedestrian and vehicular access from Cowley Road and a 1 km extension of the Cambridgeshire Guided Busway from Milton Road.
 The Cambridge Cycling Campaign published their proposals for integration of the new station with cycling and pedestrian facilities in November 2012.
 The cycle park canopy is fitted with solar panels generating 49 kWp or roughly 10% of the station's power needs.

 The cladding of the building features a pierced design derived from Rule 30, a cellular automaton introduced by Stephen Wolfram in 1983.

 Abbey-Chesterton Bridge

-On 23rd December 2021, the Abbey-Chesterton Bridge over the River Cam opened, providing cycle and pedestrian access to the station from the Abbey district of Cambridge and from Fen Ditton.
+On 23 December 2021, the Abbey-Chesterton Bridge over the River Cam opened, providing cycle and pedestrian access to the station from the Abbey district of Cambridge and from Fen Ditton.
 The bridge is part of the Chisholm Trail, a footpath and cycle route linking Cambridge Science Park with Addenbrookes Hospital and Cambridge Biomedical Campus in the south of the city.
-The bridge provides pedestrian access the Abbey Stadium, Cambridge United Football Club's home ground.
+The bridge provides pedestrian access to the Abbey Stadium, Cambridge United Football Club's home ground, approximately 1.5km (1 mile) away.